lancachenet/lancachenet.github.io/_docs/installation/docker-compose.md

 ## Configuring your firewall
 Once lancache-dns and monolithic are up and running you need to configure your router to hand out the IP address of the lancache-dns instance instead of your usual default.
 This is called "DNS poisoning" and is the primary intercept method for our cachable traffic.

+The ideal solution when deploying lancache.net is to distribute the IP of your lancache-dns server via dhcp.
+Many commercial routers will have an option under __LAN settings__ (or similar) to change the _DNS Server IP_.
+Unfortunately not all consumer brand routers are so versatile so if you cannot find a LAN DNS setting you can use the WAN settings instead.
 There are many different makes and models of router and each is configured differently.
 We have put together a guide for some common makes and models which can be found [here](/docs/installation/routers/)

 ## Testing your cache
 Now you've configured your dns, started that stack and are ready to test things are operating.
 Here's some very basic diagnostics and tests we would suggest to run to see if things are working.
 For more advanced tools and techniques head on over to [diagnostics](/docs/diagnostics/)